michealch/chiselled-docs-net-core/README.md

 ## Introduction
 This document provides an overview of the chiselled / chiseled Ubuntu image for .Net
 ## Literature Review
-Before we learn about chiselled Ubuntu, we need to about Distroless Ubuntu and Chisel.
+Before we discuss about chiselled Ubuntu, we need to learn about Distroless Ubuntu and [**Chisel**](https://github.com/canonical/chisel).

 **Distroless Ubuntu**, inspired by Google's Distroless concept, is a minimalistic version of Ubuntu.
 Like Google's Distroless, it has no non-essential elements such as the package manager, bash, and non-essential packages.